Greatmax017/Travel_explorer/README.md

 #payment api
-Flutterwave payment gateway has been integrated and will be tested at the appropirate stage
+Flutterwave payment gateway has been integrated

-This readme will continue to be updated for every stage until completion